 Part of the JPEG’s popularity has to do with its accessibility.
 JPEG is recognized and used by so many readily available imaging software applications such as Paint Shop Pro, Photoshop, and Corel.
 Anyone owning a digital camera can easily take, edit, store and post up their JPEGs on the Internet.

-Converting JPEG images into PDF offers more advantages than storing an individual JPEG file itself.
+Converting JPEG to PDF offers more advantages than storing an individual JPEG file itself.
 Why?
 Because JPEG comes with some drawbacks.
 Here are 5 key disadvantages of JPEG file format:

-When the quality of an image becomes a priority in professional industries, converting JPEG files into a more versatile and integral format is mandatory.
-For professional uses such as the publishing of major ads and images, a hi-res PDF file is usually specified for transmitting advertisements.
+If the quality of an image is a priority, converting JPEG files into a more versatile and integral format like PDF is mandatory.

-The steps towards doing so are the exact same when you convert any other document.
-If you can convert one format, you can convert them all.
+With Able2Extract Professional, the steps towards doing so are the exact same when you convert any other document to PDF.
+Here’s how: